billbrod/foveated-metamers/README.md

 2011, out to higher eccentricities, and will extend it by looking at spatial frequency information as well.

-# Dockerfile

-In order to build Dockerfile, have this directory and the most recent version of `plenoptic` in the same directory and then FROM THAT DIRECTORY (the one above this one), run `sudo docker build --tag=foveated-metamers:YYYY-MM-dd -f foveated-metamers/Dockerfile --compress .`.
-This ensures that we can copy plenoptic over into the Docker container.

-Once we get plenoptic up on pip (or even make it public on github), we won't need to do this.
-At that time, make sure to replace `foveated-metamers/environment.yml` with `environment.yml` and remove the plenoptic bit.

-Once image is built, save it to a gzipped tarball by the following:
-`sudo docker save foveated-metamers:YYYY-MM-dd | gzip >
-foveated-metamers_YYYY-MM-dd.tgz` and then copy to wherever you need it.

 # Requirements

 This has only been tested on Linux, both Ubuntu 18.04 and